 - The magnetization of paramagnetic substances is inversely proportional to absolute temperature.
 It means that if we increase the temperature, paramagnetic substances start losing their magnetic power.

 - On lowering the temperature, a stage comes when 100℅ atomic dipoles align with the external magnetic field; this state is called a saturation state, and after this, Curie’s law is invalid.

 - Paramagnetism is executed by solids, liquids and gases.

 Paramagnetic Materials Examples

 At this point, we have learnt that materials that show paramagnetism are paramagnetic.
 Nonetheless, true paramagnets are those materials that show magnetic susceptibility with respect to the Curie law.
 They also show paramagnetism regardless of the temperature range.
-Some of the examples of paramagnetic materials include iron oxide, oxygen, titanium, aluminium, transition metal complexes, etc.
+Some examples of paramagnetic materials include iron oxide, oxygen, magnesium, molybdenum, titanium, lithium, aluminium, transition metal complexes, etc.

-Superparamagnets are the elements that not only show a net paramagnetic response but they also tend to exhibit strong ferromagnetic or ferrimagnetic ordering mostly at a microscopic level.
-These materials also follow Curie law and have very large Curie constants.
-Ferrofluids is a superparamagnet.
+Superparamagnets are the elements that not only show a net paramagnetic response but also tend to exhibit strong ferromagnetic or ferrimagnetic ordering mostly at a microscopic level.
+These materials also follow Curie’s law and have very large Curie constants.
+Ferrofluids are superparamagnets.

 Due to the presence of unpaired electrons in paramagnetic materials, the net magnetic moment of all electrons in an atom does not equal zero.
 As a result, atomic dipoles exist.
 The atomic dipoles align in the direction of the applied external magnetic field when it is applied.
 Paramagnetic materials are weakly magnetised in the direction of the magnetising field.

 Give examples of paramagnetic substances.